ronheywood/PiTrac/Documentation/PiTrac Start-Up Documentation.md

-**PiTrac Start-Up Documentation**
+**PiTrac Testing and Start-Up Documentation**

-If you are at this point, you should have PiTrac compiled on both Pi’s, your enclosure built and your cameras calibrated.
+If you are at this point, you should have PiTrac compiled on both Pi’s, your enclosure built, and your cameras calibrated.
 If that’s not quite done yet, see the [START HERE](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/PiTrac%20%E2%80%93%20START%20HERE.md) document to determine where to go first.

 **Start-up and Sanity Checks:**

 1. Ensure that each account that you will run PiTrac in has the PITRAC\_ROOT set to the directory above the “ImageProcessing” directory where the meson.build file exists.
    1. Typically, export PITRAC\_ROOT=/Dev/PiTrac/Software
 2. Ensure the golf\_sim\_config.json file is correctly set up.
-If not sure, follow the Configuration File documentation.
+If not sure, follow the [Configuration File documentation](https://github.com/jamespilgrim/PiTrac/blob/main/Documentation/PiTrac%20configuration%20and%20the%20golf_sim_config.json%20file.md).
 3. Check that the executable at least runs by itself:
    1. cd $PITRAC\_ROOT/ImageProcessing
    2. build/pitrac\_lm \--help